coders-market/CM.Neos.ThemeModule/README.md

 4) (**_FONT_SOURCE_GOOGLE_**) Is used for the build in Google Webfonts so you shouldn't need this fontSource

 Depending on the selected fontSource, the font gets added to your CSS via @font-face rule (FONT_SOURCE_LOCAL) or a <link> tag get added to your `prototype(Neos.Neos:Page)` in `head.cmfont` for types FONT_SOURCE_CDN and FONT_SOURCE_GOOGLE

+The fontOptions can be set per-site as well.

 **_Configuration for a FONT_SOURCE_SYSTEM:_**